-Through our unique matching process, Imerman Angels partners anyone, anywhere and any cancer type seeking support with someone just like them - a "Mentor Angel."
-A Mentor Angel is a cancer survivor, caregiver or previvor who most importantly has faced the same type of cancer.
+Through our unique matching process, Imerman Angels partners anyone, any gender, anywhere and any cancer type seeking support with someone just like them - a "Mentor Angel."
+A Mentor Angel is a cancer survivor or caregiver who most importantly has faced the same type of cancer.

-Since 2006, Imerman Angels has made more than 34,000 matches in more than 110 countries and facilitated endless honest conversations about cancer.
+Since 2006, Imerman Angels has made more than 44,000 matches in more than 113 countries and facilitated endless honest conversations about cancer.